-- Investment Return The SBMA Program is credited with interest based on the DB Program return assumption, so the actual CalSTRS investment return in a given year has no direct impact on the SBMA funding.
+- Inflation Low price inflation tends to have a positive impact on the SBMA Program's funded position.
+Recent inflation has exceeded the assumption although most forecasts are expecting inflation to moderate. - Investment Return The SBMA Program is credited with interest based on the DB Program return assumption, so the actual CalSTRS investment return in a given year has no direct impact on the SBMA funding as the actual return will equal the expected return.
 If the DB Program return assumption remains at 7.0%, there will be no impact on the SBMA Program funding projections.
-If the return assumption were lowered, this would reduce projected SBMA values; however, the impact would be much smaller than a similar change in the inflation assumption.
-An increase in the return assumption would improve future projections. - Payroll Based on the current assumptions, the annual contributions being received have a greater value than the purchasing power benefits being earned each year.
+If the return assumption were lowered, this would reduce projected SBMA asset values; however, the impact would be smaller than a similar change in the inflation assumption.
+An increase in the return assumption would improve future projections as it would increase projected SBMA values. - Payroll Based on the current assumptions, the annual contributions being received have a greater value than the purchasing power benefits being earned each year.
 Therefore, if the payroll is less than projected, this would have a negative impact on the SBMA Program funding, as less-than-expected contributions would be received.